Miriam Margolyes delivers scathing critique of England

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Miriam Margolyes delivers scathing critique of England: ‘I don’t have a lot of hope at the moment’
+Miriam Margolyes delivers scathing critique of England as British Vogue cover star: ‘I don’t have a lot of hope’

 Actor criticised Conservative government in blunt interview